wzao1515/w6113.github.io/projects.md

 * Go over all reviews for shepherd'd paper and ensure they are positive, detailed, and constructive.
 * Write summary review, and get sign off by reviewers.
-  * Summary review written in review description under a heading such as
+  * Summary review should be written in Details box of your review, under a heading such as

         -------- SUMMARY REVIEW --------